By Sandy Baker

 - You often spend your weekend binge drinking and using drugs.

 In these situations, your first step is to get help.
-Our collegiate drug treatment program can help you by providing fast, reliable support so you can get back to your education.
+Our drug treatment program can help you by providing fast, reliable support so you can get back to your education.
 Don’t put off getting help: your future is at stake, and we want it to be a healthy, successful one.